mahulchak/svmu/README.md

 # svmu

-SVMU (Structural Variants from MUmmer) 0.2beta is part of our (Emerson lab at UCI) ongoing efforts to identify comprehensive sequence variants via alignment of two  contiguous genome assemblies.
+SVMU (Structural Variants from MUmmer) 0.3 is a revised version of SVMU 0.2.
+SVMU attempts to identify comprehensive sequence variants via alignment of two  contiguous genome assemblies.
 It calls SNPs, small indels, as well as duplicates, large indels, and inversions from whole genome alignments using MUMmer.
-<b>It is still under development</b>.
-If you encounter an issue, please email me at mchakrab@uci.edu.
-This version replaces the earlier version of svmu.
+<b>It is still under active development and undergoing lot of changes.
+We are incorporating new features and fixing bugs.
+One major feature we are planning to add is incorporation of LASTZ output in svmu.
+So please bear with us during this transition</b>.
+If you encounter an issue, feel free to email me at mchakrab@uci.edu.
 SVMU works with both MUMmer v3.23 and MUMmer v4.x.
+Support for LASTZ is coming soon.

 NOTE: SVMU is currently in the middle of a big change, which will reduce memory usage drastically and increase accuracy of SV detection.
 Feel free to try the new version but be cautious with the results.
 However, if you are coming here looking for the svmu versions used in the A4 and DSPR papers, see below:

 If you publish results obtained with this pipeline, please cite SVMU as described here https://www.nature.com/articles/s41588-017-0010-y. the version used in this paper can be found here : https://github.com/mahulchak/svmu/releases/tag/v0.1beta.
-If you looking for the version that was used in the DSPR paper, please download commits prior to March 6,2018.
+If you looking for the version that was used in the DSPR paper, please download the commits prior to March 6,2018.

 1. Download and compile the programs -